microsoft/azure-shortcuts-for-java/README.md

     .provision();
 ```

-The shortcuts library supports APIs "modern" ARM (Azure Resource Model) model.
+The shortcuts library supports Azure's "modern" ARM (Azure Resource Model) model.
 The previous "classic" ASM (Azure Service Model) API is no longer maintained nor documented.

-A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` (https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples).
+A lot of short code samples are located in the packages `com.microsoft.azure.shortcuts.resources.samples` (https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples).

 It is *not* currently a goal of this library to cover all of the Azure API surface.
 Rather, it is to drastically simplify the hardest of the most important scenarios that developers have been running into.
-For everything else, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fallback, which this project is also built on.
+For everything else, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) can be used as the fallback, which this project is also built on.

 ## Setting up the dev machine